Elevated highway: Dawn of the automobile

-Concurrently, the increase of automobile and truck traffic early in the 20th century exacerbated many of the safety and free flow issues the railways already presented - and in fact, created additional hazards with railways.
+Concurrently, the increase of automobile and truck traffic early in the 20th century exacerbated many of the safety and free flow issues the railways already presentedand in fact, created additional hazards with railways.
 The increase in traffic also meant that for the first time, there was a need to develop new and improved roads between cities.

 By the 1920s, truck traffic in warehouse and dock areas was high enough that there was frequent congestion and frequent accidents.
 In 1924, New York City began looking for ways to relieve the problems of the combination of trucks, cars, trains, and pedestrians on 11th Avenue, which had been known as Death Avenue even before the advent of the car and truck.
 The mayor, the Manhattan borough president, the police commissioner, the Port Authority, the New York Central Railroad (owner of the West Side Line whose tracks were on 11th Avenue), and others worked on various plans to take the railroad and passenger cars off the street, eliminating the major conflicts that led to injury, death, property damage, traffic jams, and delays in service.
 The Miller Highway, named after its chief proponent, Borough President Julius Miller, was constructed in sections, primarily from 1929 through 1937, and became the world's first elevated, controlled access highway.
 After an interruption for World War II, several extensions were built from 1947 to 1951, under the leadership of urban planner Robert Moses, primarily connecting it to his other projects, such as the Henry Hudson Parkway and Brooklyn-Battery Tunnel.

 The Miller Highway influenced many other subsequent projects, such as Boston's Central Artery and the Pulaski Skyway, and Moses' own Gowanus Parkway.
 At the start the 20th century, New York and New Jersey state officials realized that car traffic on ferries was increasing beyond the ability of the then-current ferry system.
 Planning for the Holland Tunnel started in 1919, and it was constructed from 1922 to 1927.
 As construction started, New Jersey began planning traffic flows between the tunnel and nearby cities.
 The legislature passed a bill to extend existing highway Route 1 east through Newark and Jersey City.
 Due to local opposition to having new highways disrupt local traffic patterns, the engineers elected to use a viaduct, which became the Pulaski Skyway for the eastern portions of the new route (until close to the entrance of the tunnel).
 It opened in 1933.
 Like the Miller Highway, it included left lane exits and entrances, narrow lanes, and local surface lanes underneath the highway.

 The Miller Highway, through immature design and resulting problems, became a case study for highway engineering improvements.
 Engineering of paving, exit orientation, turn radius, drainage, curb height, ramp length, speed optimization, shoulders, maintenance procedures, noise abatement, and minimizing the "highway wall" effect that could divide communities, were all improved in the 1940s through 1970s, partially by examining the deficiencies of this early elevated highway.